Kuala Gandah Elephant Conservation Centre

 Elephant Bathing

-Get ready to get wet!
-Join the elephants in the river for a refreshing bath.
-You’ll have the opportunity to scrub their thick hides and witness their playful interactions with each other.
-It’s a joyful and educational experience that allows you to get a glimpse into their natural behavior.
+Join the elephants in the river for a bath.
+This hands-on experience involves scrubbing their thick hides and observing their playful interactions.
+It’s an educational activity that highlights their natural behavior.

 Elephant Riding